 Each culinary culture compromises a well-known side and another side that is hidden and only practiced in private homes, away from the eyes of tourists.
 Iranians' kitchens and dishes are filled with hidden gems that are based on fruits.
 If we wish to describe a unique and distinctive characteristic of the Persian kitchen, throughout history and until today, it would be the use of dry or fresh fruits, fruit purée or extracts to give various distinctive flavors and create various tastes and dishes.
 Today, the preparation of fruit dishes and drinks is one of the commonalities of Persian cuisine nationwide.
 Otherwise, there is a sharp difference between the sweets, drinks, and dishes made by various Iranian ethnic groups.
 In this article, we are going to take a look at three widely-known gems of Persian cuisine.

 Making purée or adding salt to fruit were two methods of preserving extra fruit in the past.
 Different kinds of fruit pastes play a key role in the preparation of well-known Persian dishes, namely: Fesenjan - an Iranian stew flavored with pomegranate paste and ground walnuts; Abgoosht (a juicy stew, which is traditionally prepared with legumes, spices, and meat).
 They are also used in the preparation of stuffed chicken and fish and as condiments in many Persian stews.
 The best-known Persian fruit paste is made of pomegranate - a symbolic and mysterious fruit in Persian culture.
 Various types of pomegranate paste -ranging from sour to sweet - are used in different dishes.
-In addition to pomegranate, which is widely used in Iran, other fruit pastes are made from sweet or sour apple, medlar, quince, lime, unripe grape, rhubarb, sour cherry, persimmon, bitter orange, various kinds of plum, berries, cornelian cherry, citron, etc. These are used in different regions, depending on the local fruits available for preparing foods.
+In addition to pomegranate, which is widely used in Iran, other fruit pastes are made from sweet or sour apple, medlar, quince, lime, unripe grape, rhubarb, sour cherry, persimmon, bitter orange, and various kinds of plum, berries, cornelian cherry, citron, etc. These are used in different regions, depending on the local fruits available for preparing foods.
 Nowadays, however, the making of fruit pastes is not limited to local or regional fruits.
 With the availability of exotic fruits in Iran, Iranian chefs are making new fruit pastes and using, for example, kiwi paste as a new condiment in some Persian foods.

 |Fesenjoon is an Iranian stew flavored with pomegranate paste and ground walnuts.
 It is traditionally made